Limenius/liform-react/src/js/Content/CreateTheme.md

 Liform comes with a theme written for Bootstrap 3.
-However, you can of course write your own theme or modify another theme by providing widgets for the types or formats you are interested.
+However, you can of course write your own theme or modify another theme by providing widgets.

 There is no need to write a *full theme*.
 It is possible that you don't need a widget for `color`, because your data simply doesn't deal with colors.
 In that case, you can simply left it undefined in your theme.